Troop and Group Activity & Travel Guidance: Last updated June 15, 2021

-These policies will be reviewed and updated regularly.
+These policies will be reviewed and updated as necessary.

 The following guidelines should be observed when meeting:

-- All participants must practice frequent hand washing or use of hand sanitizer.
+- All participants should practice frequent hand washing or use of hand sanitizer.

 - Immediately isolate and seek medical care for any individual who develops symptoms while at the meeting/activity.